 Discover Adams

-This vantage point on the eastern edge of Denver offers a classic Front Range composition, aligning the downtown skyscrapers directly against the silhouette of the Rocky Mountains.
-It is a premier location for capturing the scale of the city against the wilderness, especially during sunset when the sky glows behind the peaks and the city lights begin to illuminate.
+This elevated vantage point east of downtown Denver offers a spectacular, compressed view of the city skyline set against the dramatic backdrop of the Rocky Mountains.
+It is an ideal location for capturing the transition from day to night as the sunset paints the sky and the city lights begin to glow.

 Barr Lake State Park